Trenton, Michigan: Trenton Engine Plant

 The Trenton Engine Plant is a Chrysler factory in Trenton, Michigan.
 The north factory opened in 1952 and underwent major expansion in 1969.
 Trenton Engine was the site chosen for production of the 2.2 L four-cylinder engine which debuted in 1980 in the K-cars.
 In 1985, the north factory underwent another expansion, and later in 2005, Daimler Chrysler reportedly invested $297 million in order to expand the Trenton Engine plant to prepare to build a new 4.0 L version of the SOHC V6 and to also revitalize the 3.8 line.
 The north factory stopped manufacturing engines in May 2011, and Chrysler announced that it would invest $114 million to repurpose one-fifth or nearly 400,000 square feet of the plant for the production of core components for the Pentastar V-6 engine.
 In November 2012, the company announced that it would invest an additional $40 million to add a flexible production line that can run both the Pentastar engine and the Tigershark (I-4) engine.

 The south factory opened in 2010.
 Its current product is the 3.6L Pentastar V6 engine, and the 2.0L FCA Global Medium Engine L4 engine.

 Education

-Trenton has four public schools with more than 3,000 students total.
+Trenton is served by Trenton Public Schools.